Finesse (Bruno Mars song): Critical reception

 The album version of "Finesse" has received generally positive reviews from music critics.
 Caroline Sullivan from The Guardian praised the song for paying homage to new jack swing, calling it a "resurrection".
 Nick Levine, writing for NME, thought the song is "pitch-perfect pastiche of the new jack swing sound that recalls" Jackson's "Remember The Time" (1992).
 AllMusic's Andy Kellman said "Finesse" reminded him of "the era when Teddy Riley, Dave 'Jam' Hall, and Dr. Freeze fused hip-hop with electronic post-disco R&B pioneered by Leon Sylvers III, Kashif, and Jimmy Jam and Terry Lewis".
 He added that the song, just like his preceders, "is a blast".
 Patrick Ryan of USA Today recommended the casual reader to download the song.
 On the other hand, Jonathan Wroble of Slant Magazine criticized the song for being a copycat of Bell Biv DeVoe's "Poison" (1990) and for "failing to add anything new to his rehashing of new jack swing".
-American singer-songwriter Meshell Ndegeocello accused Mars of copying Bell Biv DeVoe, Babyface and the work of Jimmy Jam & Terry Lewis with The Human League and using it on "Finesse".
+American singer-songwriter Meshell Ndegeocello opined that Mars copied Bell Biv DeVoe, Babyface and the work of Jimmy Jam & Terry Lewis with The Human League on "Finesse".

 The remix also received positive reviews from music critics.
 Chris Gayomali writing for GQ considered the album version to be a "sleeper jam" and dubbed the remix a "bop".
 Gayomali continued, "The pairing with Bardi hits all the feel-good throwback notes."
 Dean Nguyen from The Irish Times said the remix is a "2018 single-of-the-year candidate" as its composition recalls "Bell Biv DeVoe and Dangerous (1991)-era Michael Jackson".
 Ron Dicker of HuffPost complemented the duo and the song, "Mars and Cardi B killed it in a remix for the ages."
 Jody Rosen, writing for The New York Times, opined that the single "sounds like the new jack swing Platonic ideal.
 It's an imitation so fine-tuned it makes the originals seem ersatz."
-The Independents Roisin O'Connor and Forbess Hugh McIntyre shared a similar opinion, saying that despite being a Bruno Mars song, Cardi B "steals the show" due to her perfect and reminiscent of the old-school hip hop flow.
+The Independents Roisin O'Connor said that despite being a Bruno Mars song, Cardi B "steals the show" due to her perfect and reminiscent of the old-school hip hop flow.
 O'Connor added that despite the flow, "it still manages to capture her distinct style".
-McIntyre complemented the production and backing vocals, saying it "could have been a serious smash in the early 90s".
+Jon Dolan from Rolling Stone called the song "the perfect sweet, playful date-night jam if you're stepping out with the arm candy of your dreams."